sablier-labs/docs/docs/reference/bob/contracts/interfaces/interface.ISablierBob.md

 Price-gated vaults that unlock deposited tokens when the price returned by the oracle is greater than or equal to the target price set by the vault creator.
 The tokens are also unlocked if the vault expires.
-When a vault is configured with a adapter, the protocol automatically stakes the tokens via adapter and earns yield on the deposit amount.
+When a vault is configured with an adapter, the protocol automatically stakes the tokens via adapter and earns yield on the deposit amount.

 ## Functions